DataScienceUB/PFM/README.md

 ## Guidelines to Master’s Project Proposal

 In most of the cases, the Master Project is a teamwork project of 3 students working on a subject.
 Individual projects can be considered only in special cases.
 Projects will naturally be expected to require an effort proportional to the number of team members (300 hours per student).
-Students may choose a project from a list of suggested projects or propose one of their own ideas.
+Students may choose a project from a list of suggested projects (see below) or propose one of their own ideas.

 ### Stages of Development of Master’s Project
 + Form a team of 3 students.